Meet Our New CEO, Simone Grapini-Goodman

 What happens next?

 The FDA’s target action date for a decision is April 29, 2026.
-If approved, Tzield could be life-changing for young children already in stage two type 1 diabetes, helping preserve beta cell function for up to two years.
+If approved, Tzield could be life-changing for young children already in stage 2 type 1 diabetes, helping preserve beta cell function for up to two years.

 A decision on approval through the National Priority Voucher pilot program may come even sooner.
 If granted, it would make Tzield the first drug shown to delay the progression of type 1 diabetes after diagnosis in adults and children ages 8 and older.
 The FDA accepted Tzield for review under this program in October.